Goodpasture Syndrome (Anti-GBM disease)

 Hyperplasia of the epithelial and stromal compartments, particularly in the transitional zone, may be attributed to various factors including shifts in age-related hormonal changes creating androgen/oestrogen imbalances.

 BPH involves hyperplasia of both epithelial and stromal prostatic components.
-A key characteristic of BPH is increased stromal:epithelial ratio.
+A key characteristic of BPH is increased stromal: epithelial ratio.
 Over time, prostatic hyperplasia can result in bladder outlet obstruction.
-Obstruction has both a prostatic component due to increased epithelial tissue, particularly in a transition zone, and a dynamic component due to increases in stromal smooth muscle tone
+Obstruction has both a prostatic component due to increased epithelial tissue, particularly in a transition zone, and a dynamic component due to increases in stromal smooth muscle tone.

 Medical Treatment

-Pharmacology α-antagonists relaxes smooth muscle of prostatic urethra to decrease outlet resistance; side effects include dizziness and hypotension (especially postural) |
+α-antagonists relaxes smooth muscle of prostatic urethra to decrease outlet resistance; side effects include dizziness and hypotension (especially postural).

-Pharmacology 5α-reductase inhibitors blocks the conversion of testosterone to dihydrotestosterone (DHT); side effects include loss of libido and erectile dysfuntion |
+5α-reductase inhibitors blocks the conversion of testosterone to dihydrotestosterone (DHT); side effects include loss of libido and erectile dysfunction.

 Surgical Treatment Reserved for those with complications and not responding for treatment